 Dr Vincent Deen is an Electrophysiologist who currently practices in the Greenslopes Private Hospital and The Prince Charles Hospital.
 Vince has accumulated over 20 years of experience in his field as an experienced cardiologist and specialist electrophysiologist.

 He has a special interest and particular expertise in His-Purkinje pacing, a technique that aims to preserve patients’ left ventricular function in the heart.
-Dr Deen is one of the highest implanters in Australia to perform this technique, accruing more than 300 cases over the last two years and is the primary Cardiologist to regularly perform this procedure in Brisbane.
+Dr Deen is the highest implanter in Australia who performs this technique, having accrued more than 400 cases over the last three years.

-Vince’s expertise in His-Purkinje pacing has positioned him as a respected proctor in this technique and he is regularly invited to speak at meetings both internationally and nationally.
+Vince is a proctor of the His-Purkinje pacing technique across Australia and is regularly invited to speak at meetings both internationally and nationally.

 After graduating from the University of Queensland with a Bachelor of Medicine, Bachelor of Surgery, Dr Deen completed his general physician training and advanced cardiology training at The Prince Charles Hospital in Brisbane.